cuncta/water_plants/README.md

 * Raspberry Pi Zero W

-* Arduino Uno x2
+* Arduino Uno
-* Bluetooth module H5-05 x2
+* Bluetooth module H5-05
-* 128x64 OLED display
+* 16x2 LCD display (compatible with the Hitachi HD44780 driver)
 * Relay module
 * Submersible Pump
-* Soil moisture sensors x5

-### Wiring to the first arduino
+### Wiring

-* OLED screen:
+* LCD screen:
+  * LCD RS pin to digital pin 12
+  * LCD Enable pin to digital pin 11
-  * OLED GND pin to ground
+  * LCD D4 pin to digital pin 5
-  * OLED VCC to 5V
+  * LCD D5 pin to digital pin 4
-  * OLED SCL pin to A5
+  * LCD D6 pin to digital pin 3
-  * OLED SDA pin to A4
+  * LCD D7 pin to digital pin 2
-  * Check this nice To learn how to setup an OLED display and install useful libraries: [OLED tutorial](http://www.instructables.com/id/Monochrome-096-i2c-OLED-display-with-arduino-SSD13/ )
+  * Additionally, wire a 10k pot to +5V and GND, with it's wiper (output) to LCD screens VO pin (pin3).
+A 220 ohm resistor is used to power the backlight of the display, usually on pin 15 and 16 of the LCD connector

 * Bluetooth Module:
   * bluetooth rx pin to digital pin 8